 Following a standout career at the University of Idaho, Rolly was the Lions’ second-round selection (9th overall) in the 2008 CFL Draft.
 He inked a two-year contract in January keeping him in orange and black through 2018.

-2017: Rolly’s ninth season with the BC Lions was memorable on a couple of fronts: with the departures of Ryan Phillips and Jason Arakgi, he became the club’s longest tenured player.
+2017: Rolly’s tenth season with the BC Lions was memorable on a couple of fronts: with the departures of Ryan Phillips and Jason Arakgi, he became the club’s longest tenured player.
 The ageless fullback also suited up for all 18 regular season games for the seventh straight season, extending his consecutive games streak to 135.
 Along with providing a leadership role on special teams and a force in the blocking game, Lumbala recorded 11 catches for 93 yards.

 2016: Dressing for all 18 regular season games for the sixth time in as many years, Rolly enjoyed another steady and productive campaign for the Leos.
 As effective as ever in his role as a blocking back, Rolly still managed four carries for a career-high 46 yards as well as a career-best 31-yard romp versus Saskatchewan on November 5.
 He also chipped in with another 70 yards through the air on eight receptions and continued his valuable role on special teams.